AlexandreDecan/AlexandreDecan/readme.md

 ### PhD Defense Committees

+**Understanding the Evolution of GitHub Actions Automation Workflows** Pooya Rostami Mazrae, 6 May 2026, University of Mons, Belgium

 **Improving Bot Identification in Collaborative Software Development on GitHub** Natarajan Chidambaram, 22 May 2025, University of Mons, Belgium